Get answers to your questions about the application and selection process.

 Yes.
 Both successful and unsuccessful applicants are notified of the outcome via email once the selection process has been completed.
 If you change your contact details after the closing date, please email your updated contact details to the Employment Programs Team via firstname.lastname@example.org.

 Successful applicants are required to sign a Scholarship Agreement with the department committing them to:

-- successfully completing teacher education studies at a recognised Australian university that will lead to a qualification that meets the department’s and NESA's academic requirements for employment as a special education (K - 12) teacher or a secondary teacher of a subject area of need.
+- successfully completing teacher education studies at a recognised Australian university that will lead to a qualification that meets the department’s and NESA's academic requirements for employment as a teacher of a subject area of need by the end of 2023.
 The subject areas of need are:

 - science (with physics)

 - technological and applied studies (design and technology in combination with: engineering studies or industrial technology - metal, timber or graphics/multimedia)